dosemu2/dosemu2/.github/ISSUE_TEMPLATE/bug_report.md

 **Attach the log**
 It is located in ~/.dosemu/boot.log
-To make the log more useful, you may need to enable some logging flags.
+Unless you get the plain crash of dosemu2, you may need to enable some logging flags to make your report more useful.
 See description of -D option in `man dosemu.bin`.

 **A regression?**